 Did you know that pomegranate has been studied for its’ potential role in 105 different diseases and has at least 39 associated pharmacological actions?
 Pomegranates cut your risk of developing heart disease by improving blood circulation and slowing the growth of plaque formation in arteries.
 It helps improve mood and fight depression.

 Pomegranates help reduce cancer risk since they are very high in antioxidants and have a protective effect as well.
 It helps to boost memory and lowers your risk of developing Alzheimer’s disease down the road.
 It can even fight bacterial and fungal infections.

 In fact, a systematic review of 8 studies revealed the positive effects of pomegranate juice of extract on not only osteoporosis but osteoarthritis and even rheumatoid arthritis, diseases that are very similar in ways to gout.
-One study even found that pomegranate extract decreased joint tenderness in RA patients by 62 percent!
+One study even found that pomegranate extract may have decreased joint tenderness in RA patients by 62 percent!